 Dogs have the habit of chewing the sebaceous cyst that has erupted on their skin.
-Also, our feline friends tend to lick the infectious liquid oozing out of the cyst that has burst open.
-In such circumstances, fitting an E-collar is advised as long as the cyst does not get cured completely.
+In such circumstances, fitting a cone or Elizabethan collar is advised so they will not make their situation worse.

 Sebaceous cysts are small bumps protruding from within the skin.
-They are a less common finding in dogs and have been linked to a disorder of the sebaceous glands.
-As we all know, the sebaceous gland that is an oil-producing gland lies underneath the skin.
+They have been linked to a disorder of the sebaceous glands.
+The sebaceous gland is an oil-producing gland that lies underneath the skin.
 This oily substance (sebum) prevents the skin from becoming dry.

 These glands are located in the hair follicles, pouches that contain the hair root.
-However, if these sebaceous cysts get blocked, say due to damage to the hair follicles, the oily secretion begins to accumulate below the skin, which often leads to the formation of small lumps, commonly referred to as sebaceous cysts.
+However, if these sebaceous cysts get blocked due to damage to the hair follicles, the oily secretion begins to accumulate below the skin.
+Hence, a formation of small lumps commonly referred to as sebaceous cysts.

-When the sebaceous cyst gets infected, pus is formed, making it appear red, inflamed, and enlarged.
+When the sebaceous cyst gets infected, pus forms, it appears red, inflamed, and enlarged.
 These infected cysts are painful and may hurt your pet when touched.
-Many times, these infected cysts get damaged and release pus and blood.
+Often infected cysts get damaged and release pus and blood.